 - Maintenance - in general, maintenance activity does not qualify, unless new problems emerge which require R&D.

-Common projects include translating models into code, ensuring applications/process will function in different environments, developing internet security or advanced mathematical programming.
+Common projects include translating models into code, ensuring applications/processes will function in different environments, or developing internet security or advanced mathematical programming.

 - Industry leading specialists